You can propagate rosemary from cuttings very easily. Keep for yourself or create lovely topiaries to give as gifts!

 Or you can get the soil blockers and create individual little planting cubes.
 I am getting one of these this year and can’t wait to try it.

-In the photo below the pot on the right has the cuttings from the topiary and the one of the left is deeper green rosemary I just picked up at a garden center.
+In the photo below, the pot on the right has the cuttings from the topiary, and the one on the left is a deeper green rosemary I recently picked up at a garden center.

 I love the difference in foliage.

 If you take cuttings in Spring (warmer weather) you won’t need to use heat mats or lights for the cuttings to root.
-I am doing this in December and it is too cold even in my greenhouse for cuttings to take.
+I am doing this in December, and it is too cold even in my greenhouse for the cuttings to take.

 They are on my seed starting rack in my office.